-All terms and conditions of the Contract not inconsistent with this Amendment #1 remain in full force and effect.
-This amendment shall be effective upon the date of Governor and Executive Council approval.
+All terms and conditions of the Contract and prior amendments not modified by this Amendment remain in full force and effect.
+This Amendment shall be effective August 1, 2021, upon the date of Governor and Executive Council approval.

 IN WITNESS WHEREOF, the parties have set their hands as of the date written below,